Go to our other sites

 How do I make a complaint?

-If you would like to make a complaint, please send this to our email address email@example.com and write the word ‘complaint’ in the subject line.
+If you would like to make a complaint, please email email@example.com and write the word ‘complaint’ in the subject line.
 Please ensure you include the following information:

 What can I expect after making a complaint?